Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 - May cast the 2nd-level spell Unluck (automatically added to spell list).
 - May cast the 3rd-level spell Chaos Mastery (automatically added to spell list).
 - May cast the 7th-level spell Nahal's Wildstrike (automatically added to spell list).
-– Casting level varies slightly whenever <PRO_HESHE> casts a spell—anywhere between five levels lower and five levels higher than the Chaos Sorcerer's true level.
+– Casting level varies slightly whenever he/she casts a spell—anywhere between five levels lower and five levels higher than the Chaos Sorcerer's true level.
 - 1st level: +1 bonus to Saves vs. Spell.
 - 5th level: +1 bonus to Dexterity.
 - 6th level: +1 bonus to Saves vs. Spell.